AdobeDocs/genstudio.en/help/user-guide/approvals/overview.md

 Actions taken by review participants triggers automatic in-product notifications and email notifications.
 When an asset creator starts a review, designated reviewers receive both email and in-product notifications.
 Creators are kept in the loop with in-product notifications whwhenever a reviewer adds review comments or approves.

+Request a review
 Review and edit content

-* add comments to a review
-* request changes to content
-* make in-process edits to content (you can make edits in response to review comments.
-When you save your changes, all approvers are notified that the asset has been changed.

 Approve content
+Publish approved content

+Review and edit content

-* approve content
+Approve content
-* self approvals

 Manage approvals